 You can rest assured that, in that party, he was the big prize for all women attending.

 I was successful with both of them because I was rich.
 If I had been a poor man, I should have neither of them.

 And he was well aware that money can help seduction.

 Without counting my physical attraction, I had plenty of money and was not afraid of swinging it.

-Keenly Aware to Social Power Dynamics
+2. Become Aware of Social Power Dynamics

 Casanova was quite aware of the dynamics of power.